-During Verification, PSYCAS uses the information you entered in the Transcript Entry section to calculate several GPAs.
+During Verification, PSYCAS uses the information you entered in the Transcript Entry section to calculate several GPAs, including GPAs for each institution you attended.
 To calculate these GPAs, each A-F or 0-100 grade you entered in the Grade field is first converted to a PSYCAS numeric grade value, then multiplied by the attempted credits.
 The resulting product is Quality Points.

 Your total Quality Points are then divided by your Attempted Credits to determine your GPA.